tlent/felix-and-pearl-bots/README.md

 - 🎂 Birthday messages for special occasions (both Felix and Pearl)
 - 🤖 AI-generated content using Claude (used by both Felix and Pearl)
 - ☁️ Serverless architecture using AWS Lambda
-- ⏰ Automated daily execution at 7/8 AM Eastern Time (adjusts for daylight saving time)
+- ⏰ Automated daily execution at 7 AM Eastern Time with automatic DST handling

 ## Project Structure